josephenguehard/time_interpret/experiments/mimic3/mortality/README.md

-# Mimic III Experiments
+# Mimic III Mortality Experiments

-This is the Mimic III experiments section.
+This is the Mimic III mortality experiments section.
 You can use this section to reproduce the results from the
 [DynaMask paper](https://arxiv.org/pdf/2106.05303.pdf).